zaixizhang/RNAGenesis/README.md

 It takes around 5 hours to generate all the sequences on 1 A100 GPU.

+## 🔍 Encoder Checkpoint for Embeddings

+We also release the **RNAGenesis encoder checkpoint** on [Hugging Face](https://huggingface.co/Zaixi/RNAGenesis), enabling direct extraction of **RNA embeddings** for downstream applications such as sequence classification, clustering, and functional annotation.
+This allows researchers to leverage RNAGenesis not only for generation but also as a **universal RNA representation model** that can be integrated into diverse pipelines.

 ### Examples of Generated Scaffolds by RNAGenesis Aligned with Wildtype

 <div align=center>